 SUNY Online: SUNY’s OER catalog is designed for use in any modality of teaching and learning.
 For SUNY faculty using these resources in online or remote courses, a collection of resources is available.

 SUNY OER Services works with Lumen Learning to demonstrate how Waymaker, which uses openly licensed content combined with high-touch personalized learning tools designed to strengthen metacognition and student success, reflects OSCQR (SUNY Online Course Quality Review) rubric.

-OER Community Courses:These courses are legacy OER offerings currently hosted on the Lumen Learning Candela platform.
+OER Community Courses:These courses are legacy OER offerings.
 Their content and accessibility rating are not maintained or updated by Lumen Learning or SUNY OER Services.
 Epub and printable PDFs of the content are not supplied.